jeremyckahn/rekapi/README.md

 });
 ````

+All of the methods described above are optional, but you should at least have a `draw` method.
 Continuing from before, here's a simple implementation for an Actor that we can use as an example:

 ````javascript
 var canvas = document.getElementsByTagName('canvas')[0],